Nilabha13/FastChat-221BHackerStreet/README.md

 Note, on group creation, if group already exists then server will return suitable error.
 If on adding members, any members are already there in group then ignore them.

-TODO: public keys may be in local storage or with keyserver.